 Top the dough with 1 1/2 tablespoons of the corn and tomato mixture and a few crumbles of the queso fresco.
 Place another 2 tablespoons of masa dough on top.

-Fold the sides of the cornhusks in over the filling, then turn the pointed ends up to the middle, then fold the top flap down, making a little package (see How to Wrap a Tamale).
+Fold the sides of the cornhusks in over the filling, then turn the pointed ends up to the middle, then fold the top flap down, making a little package (for the best outcome make sure you know the proper way to wrap a tamale).

 Tie the tamales with a strand of cornhusk or twine to secure the husks around the filling.